youliangtan/edgeml/README.md

 ## Architecture

 There are three types of server-client main types of classes for user to use, according to their application.
 Functional programming is mainly used as the API design.
 User can define their own callback function to process the data.
-There are mainly 3 modes: `action`, `inference`, `trainer`.
+There are 3 primary modes: `action`, `inference`, `trainer`.

 1. **Action service (edge device) as server: `edgeml.ActionServer` and `edgeml.ActionClient`**
    - `ActionServer` provides observation to client